Smoke from wildfires in Northern California may contribute to poor air quality in the Bay Area during the fire season. Be prepared!

 Note that simple paper “comfort” or “dust” masks commonly found at hardware stores are designed to trap large particles, such as sawdust.
 These masks will not protect your lungs from the small particles found in a wildfire.

-UHS has a limited supply of N95 respirators for use in emergencies including but not limited to wildfires.
 Students with asthma and other underlying medical conditions that put them at high risk of adverse effects and who are currently experiencing symptoms related to air quality can be assessed, treated, and receive respirators with instruction at UHS, while supplies last.
 However, UHS strongly recommends that students, faculty, or staff in these high-risk categories, and any who know they are sensitive to smoke, discuss the risks/benefits of N95 respirators with their physician beforehand, and consider purchasing one for personal use before an event occurs, as part of their emergency kit.

 What should I do if I feel Ill?